DanielSharp01/mavapp-backend/README.md

 [MAV (the Hungarian Railway Company)](https://www.mavcsoport.hu/) does not know about the existense of this project (for all I know) and **DID NOT** grant access to their data.
 Use this backend with caution in production, you may break some data protection laws.

-I do and will not distribute any database snapshots.
+I do not and will not distribute any database snapshots.

 ## A word about OpenStreetMap